Welcome back to our monthly Virtual Book Club for Kids!

-After reading quite a few of the books by David McPhail this month (like a dozen!), my daughter and I decided we'd highlight The Searcher and Old Tree.
+As we were exploring the books of David McPhail, who is both an author and illustrator and after reading quite a few (like a dozen!), my daughter and I decided we’d highlight The Searcher and Old Tree for this activity.

 The book tells the story of a raccoon (the Searcher) who lives in an old tree.
 The tree shelters and protects the raccoon through a very dangerous storm; and in the morning, the racoon is very thankful to the tree.

 We decided to go on a tree hunt to see what types of animals use trees for shelter and homes.
-So, we headed to a local park where we could look at a variety of trees.
+So, we headed to a local park where we could look at a variety of trees and be nature detectives in how those trees played a part in the local habitat/ecosystem for animals.

 Nature Activity & Observation